wbcmedia/wbcmedia.github.io/draft.md

 **_Norman_** : Well yeah, but that doesn't mean I can't be your boyfriend, does it.

 **_Hildegaard_** : Of course you cannot be "friend-boy" viz me.
-I am a queen.
+I am a kveen.

-**_Norman_** : Well maybe you'll change you mind after you see my magic act.
+**_Norman_** : Well maybe you'll change your mind after you see my magic act.
 Have you decided what you're going to do in the talent show?

 **_Hildegaard_** : I have.
 And sharing zis viz you...
 I vill not do.

 **_Norman_** : Alright, keep your hair on...
 I mean... don't lose your head...
 I mean...

-**_Hildegaard_** : Always you are putting your mouth in your foot.
-Zis I do not find amusing.
+**_Hildegaard_** : Alvays you are putting ze mouth in ze foot.
+Zis, I do not find amusing.

 - Cicely wanders in with a champagne bottle